bkosciow/microplate/readme.txt

 message is a json network packet, encrypted or not

-they are two config files:
+there are two config files:
 config.py - common things like network credential node_config.py - config only for this device, like node name and id